maxammann/maplibre-architecture/Getting-line-numbers-from-an-Android-crash-with-ndk-stack.md

+## Background Information

-Often when you encounter an Android native crash (ie one inside C++ not Java) or see a bug report with a log attached all you get is this from Android Studio's logcat:
+Often when you encounter an Android native crash (i.e. one inside C++ not Java) or see a bug report with a log attached all you get is this from Android Studio's logcat:

 ```
 10-30 10:19:20.848 24358-25130/com.mapbox.mapboxgl.testapp I/mbgl: {Map}[Sprite]: Can't find sprite named 'marsh-16'